TechForPalestine/palestine-datasets/site/updates/2025-08-17-killed-list-update.md

 ## Methodology

 Our methodology is the same as used in prior updates using the IBC list.
-You can [read about that here](/updates/killed-in-gaza-update-2025-07-15/).
+You can [read about that in an earlier update](/updates/killed-in-gaza-update-2025-07-15/).

 ## Change Summary